kasim-divine-dev/ItineraryForm/README.md

 - 🌍 Generate complete travel itineraries for any destination
 - 📅 Support for customizable date ranges
-- 👥 Accommodates any number of travelers
+- 👥 Accommodates adults, children, and infants
 - 🔑 API key integration for secure access
 - 📱 Responsive design that works on all devices
-- 📝 Detailed daily plans with activities, locations, and descriptions
+- 📝 Detailed daily plans with a single main activity, meal suggestions, and estimated costs
+- 🎯 Customizable preferences for activities and budget type

 ## Quick Start